Luke Muldowney: Wealdstone

-Muldowney signed for Isthmian League Premier Division club Wealdstone in July 2007.
+Muldowney transferred to Isthmian League Premier Division club Wealdstone in July 2007.
 He made 22 appearances during the 2007–08 season.

-Return to Chertsey Town (loan and permanent signing)
+Return to Chertsey Town

 Muldowney returned to Chertsey Town on loan in December 2007, a move which was later turned into a permanent signing.
 He made 22 appearances during the 2007–08 season and scored no goals.
 A broken toe disrupted the second half of Muldowney's 2008–09 season and he was denied the chance to win the first silverware of his career after Chertsey were removed from the Premier Challenge Cup Final, for fielding an ineligible player in their semi-final win over Worcester Park.
 Muldowney made 41 appearances during the 2008–09 season and scored four goals.

 Egham Town

-Muldowney signed for Combined Counties League Premier Division club Egham Town during the 2009 off-season.
+Muldowney transferred to Combined Counties League Premier Division club Egham Town during the 2009 off-season.
 He had a first successful first season with Egham, making 41 appearances and scoring three goals as the Sarnies achieved a fourth-place finish in the league.
-After a mediocre 2010–11 season which saw the Sarnies finish 13th (though Muldowney improved his goal tally to four), they made a challenge for the title in the 2011–12 season, with Muldowney making 39 appearances.
+After a mediocre 2010–11 season which saw the Sarnies finish 13th (though Muldowney improved his goal tally to four), they made a challenge for the title in the 2011–12 season, with Muldowney making 47 appearances.
 Everything came right for the club in the 2012–13 season, with Muldowney making 45 appearances and scoring five goals on the way to the Combined Counties League Premier Division title.
 The winning goal and the man of the match award in the final day victory over Bedfont Sports capped Muldowney's season.
 He made 40 appearances and scored two goals during a mid-table 2013–14 season, before dropping to 24 appearances and one goal in 2014–15 and departing in February 2015.